A codec may refer to any of the following:

 2. In communication, a codec is short for coder/decoder.
 A codec is a chip that decodes analog-to-digital conversion and digital-to-analog.

 To resolve many issues related to a codec, users should download the latest codec from either the media player provider or from the developer of the video or audio file being played.

 Microsoft Windows 2000 and XP users can view the audio and video codecs installed on their computer by opening the "Sound, video, and game controllers" category in the Device Manager.

 Where to get codecs?

-Finally, a great list of hundreds of different codecs is fourcc.
+Finally, a great source of hundreds of different codecs is fourcc.
 The site has codecs for nearly any need.